 • Funds shall be distributed to the respective county economic development offices based on the population of the counties and Baltimore City.
-As of May 18, 23 of the 24 local jurisdictions have received a grant agreement for their signature.
-Howard County is determining which agency will receive the funds and we anticipate sending them their agreement by June 4.
-As of May 28, 12 signed agreements have been returned and sent to DHCD legal for final review and approval for the Department to sign and execute.
-Once grant agreements are executed by the Department, we will process payments to the local governments.
-All \$20,000,000 awarded to the local governments will be made by June 30 and the local governments will award grants to their nonprofits no later than September 1.
+As of June 11, 12 agreements have been executed and 12 have been sent to DHCD legal for final review and approval for the Department to sign and execute.
+For those agreements that have been executed, DHCD has begun to process award payments to those local governments.
+We anticipate having the remaining agreements executed by June 18.
+All payments to the local governments will be made by June 30 and the local governments will award grants to their nonprofits no later than September 1.